Applied Computer Science - dual (Bachelor)

 Your Department

-The study programme is an offer of the Department of Applied Computer Science.
+The degree programme is offered by the Department of Applied Computer Science.
 Find out more about your new environment, the teaching and your future professors on the department's website.

 THE SELF-CHECK